 - The Wildlife & American Fisheries Society - interact with professionals, better the environment and promote conservation, meet new people, learn useful skills, and have fun!

-Explore one of the three CALS leadership programs: CALS Ambassadors, Dean's Leadership 50, and Peer Mentors.
+Explore one of the three CALES leadership programs: CALES Ambassadors, Dean's Leadership 50, and Peer Mentors.
 As a member you’ll have a great experience, participate in leadership training, and earn a 100% Engagement notation.
 The timeline for member recruitment varies.
-All CALS students are encouraged to apply!
+All CALES students are encouraged to apply!

-- As student recruiters, CALS Ambassadors develop outstanding public relations skills while being the face of the college to prospective students and their families
+- As student recruiters, CALES Ambassadors develop outstanding public relations skills while being the face of the college to prospective students and their families

-- Peer Mentors, affectionately known as CALS PALS, are an ally and coach who use their in-depth training to champion the academic and individual success of their mentees
+- Peer Mentors, affectionately known as CALES PALS, are an ally and coach who use their in-depth training to champion the academic and individual success of their mentees

 Research & Internship Opportunities